colour-science/colour-science.org/posts/the-colorchecker-considered-mostly-harmless.rst

 Is a Colour Rendition Chart the Safest Way to Calibrate a Camera?
 -----------------------------------------------------------------

-Simply put, this statement is not only incorrect but **a colour rendition chart is the worst way possible to calibrate a camera and should be avoided**.
+Simply put, this statement is not only incorrect but **the worst way possible to calibrate a camera and should be avoided unless you have all the relevant spectral data**.

 Using a colour rendition chart for colour-correction might dramatically increase error if the scene light source spectrum is different from the illuminant used to compute the colour rendition chart's reference values.
 The reference values are given (or calculated) for a particular illuminant.
 In the context of the *Youtube*'s videos, the scene light source spectral power distribution is never measured and thus always unknown.
-Many other factors make using a colour rendition chart unsuitable for camera calibration:
+In this context, other factors make using a colour rendition chart unsuitable for camera calibration:

 -   Uncontrolled geometry of the colour rendition chart with the incident illumination and the camera.